Most new Meta Quest headset owners are excited on unboxing day. A month later, many have stopped using it.

 After:

-“You can cast directly to your computer, TV or smartphone with the Meta Horzon app - making it easy to share what is happening in headset.”
+"You can cast directly to your computer, TV, or smartphone using the Meta Horizon app, making it easy to share what’s happening in your headset."

 I introduced: